paramat/asteroid/README.txt

-asteroid 0.3.3 by paramat
+asteroid lvm/pm version 0.4.1 by paramat
-For latest stable Minetest back to 0.4.7 stable Depends default
+For latest stable Minetest back to 0.4.8
+Depends default
 Licenses: code WTFPL, textures CC BY-SA
+For use as a stacked realm in v6, indev or v7 mapgen

 A realm of asteroids and comets is created in the chosen volume, by default between y = 13000 and y = 14000.
 2 perlin noises of differing scales create interpenetrating large and small structures.